mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the highport.

-The Revived Grand Senate on Sketola snaps up as much of Hellhole’s product as it can using loans from the Achenaar Antilles Line.
+The Revived Grand Senate on Sketola snaps up as much of Hellhole's product as it can using loans from the Achenaar Antilles Line.
 Sketola claims that these resources are used to maintain the Colonial Navy but the Imperium has begun to cry foul.
 There simply is